Heart, Vascular & Thoracic Institute (Miller Family) Outcomes

 Lower Extremity Percutaneous Interventional Procedures: Overall In-Hospital Mortality

-In the current year, Cleveland Clinic's overall in-hospital mortality rate was 0.85% among patients who had percutaneous interventional procedures as treatment for PAD.
+In the current year, Cleveland Clinic's overall in-hospital mortality rate was 0.54% among patients who had percutaneous interventional procedures for the treatment of peripheral artery disease (PAD) in 2023.